Ms. Venegas believes reading is essential for understanding the rapidly changing world. She enjoys sharing books with others.

 Short But Sweet Bio of Cain

 Cain was no layabout.
-He completed college with a B.A. at the age eighteen and later earned a Masters.
+He completed college with a B.A. at 18 and later earned a Masters.
 After college he tried several jobs including selling insurance, teaching in a college and inspecting roads.

 In 1917 he landed a newspaper job.
 These years were spent with drinking, infidelities and finally divorcing and remarrying.
 He spent many years writing everyday human interest editorials, probably hundreds of short articles.

 1931 took him and his second family to Hollywood.
 His new goal was to write a novel.
 In 1934 "The Postman Always Rings Twice", his first novel, made him famous and he became in high demand as a studio writer.

 After "Mildred Pierce" in 1941 his popularity faded, he married again and finally in 1947 married once more settling with Florence McBeth, an opera singer like his mother.
 They relocated to Maryland and he continued to write, study classical music and lived the retired life.
 He died in 1977 at 85.

 Do Not Let the Best of James Cain Slip By